xpack/web-doxygen/website/docs/manual/pages/external.md

 <dl class="doxySectionUser">
 <dt></dt>
 <dd>
-<p>Then the relevant parts of the configuration files look as follows:</p>
+Then the relevant parts of the configuration files look as follows:
 </dd>
 </dl>